 The 5-Stock Method eliminates all that.

-It takes fear of market downturns out of the equation.
+It takes the fear of market downturns out of the equation.

 It removes the impossible challenge of identifying those rare moonshot stocks.

-And most importantly, it will show you how to generate as much profit as you need from just 5 stocks, regardless of whether those stocks move up or down.
+And, most importantly, it shows you how to generate as many trades as you need from just 5 stocks, regardless of whether those stocks move up or down in the long term – you just need them to move.

-The strategy I use has been proven, not just by me, butby thousands of others who have now used it.
+The strategy I use has been proven to work – not just by me, but also by the thousands of others who have now used it.

-For example, I have a student in our trading platform who first started doing this in December 2022.
+For example, I have a student in our trading room who first started doing this in December 2022.

-In one week… he made 6 trades, about 1 per day.
-And he made money on all 6.
-He locked in wins of 16%, 7%, 13%, 32%, 20%, and 18%.
+In one week… he made six trades, about one per day.
+And he made money on all six.
+He locked in wins of 16%, 7%, 13%, 32%, 20% and 27%.

-Another, Jim, said that between November 30 and January 4, he made 9 trades.
-All were winners including one that went up 112%!
+Another student, Jim, said that between November 30, 2022, and January 4, he made nine trades.
+All nine were winners, including one that went up 112%!

-Or there was a student named Steve who really went after it.
+And there was a student named Steve who really went after it.
 In one week, he made 37 trades.
-32 were winners and five were lossess.
+32 were winners, and five were losers.

 He said his entire account went up 50%... in one week!

-This is how powerful the 5-stock smethod is.
+This is how powerful the 5-Stock Method is.

 It is the #1 path, in my view, to stock market success.